Skip to main content

 What is synthetic identity fraud?

 There’s no common definition for synthetics, even within the same organization.
 Synthetic identities are commonly understood as identity fabrication, compilation or manipulation.
-Complicating a clear understanding of synthetic identities is recognizing there’s no single way bad actors perpetrate this fraud.
-Once an account is created with a synthetic identity, fraudsters may choose to just take the money immeditately, or they may maintain the account in good standing while building up credit history.
+What further complicates a clear understanding of synthetic identities is recognizing there’s no single way bad actors perpetrate this fraud.
+Once an account is created with a synthetic identity, fraudsters may choose to immediately take the money — or they may maintain the account in good standing while building up credit history.

-When synthetic accounts finally default, there’s no common way financial institutions categorize this loss.
+When synthetic accounts finally default, there’s also no common way financial institutions categorize this loss.
 For instance:

 • Never pay default — A borrower fails to make any payments

-• Early life defaults — A borrower stops making payments within first six months
+• Early life defaults — A borrower stops making payments within the first six months

 • Straight rollers — A credit card or loan account moves directly into default without the borrower making any payments

-With no agreed-upon definition and understanding of synthetic identity, the FedPayment Improvement initiative — part of the Federal Reserve Bank — undertook the task of coming up with a common definition industry can use.
-Its definition is “the use of a combination of personal identity information (PII) data to fabricate a person or entity in order to commit a dishonest act for personal or financial gain.”
+With no agreed-upon definition and understanding of synthetic identity, the FedPayment Improvement initiative — part of the Federal Reserve Bank — undertook the task of coming up with a universal definition industry can use.
+That definition is: The use of a combination of personal identity information (PII) data to fabricate a person or entity in order to commit a dishonest act for personal or financial gain.

-Without consistent categorization of the problem synthetic identities pose, financial services organizations don't necessarily track it properly, often simply bucketing it under credit risk losses.
-This lack of visibility limits most organizations’ abilities to understand the scope and scale of the problem they face, impacting loss prevention strategies.
+Without consistent categorization of the problems synthetic identities pose, financial services organizations don't necessarily track it properly, often simply bucketing it under credit risk losses.
+This lack of visibility limits most organizations’ abilities to understand the scope and scale of the problems they face, impacting loss prevention strategies.

 What does a synthetic identity attack look like?